b-pardi/Research/BraTaDio_Fn/README.md

 ### WIP

-- change sauerbrey mass to do same thing as avg Df analysis, but add linear fit and multiply slope by -17.7 and report the mass
-    - calibration values for c
-    - use eqn 2 of manuscript with fundamental frequency from calibration

 - plot calibration values from data against overtone
     - WAITING ON DATA
     - calibration values come from the flatlining of points that we normally removed before the baseline